 Our credit reporting lawyers are also intimately familiar with the FCRA and any related violations.
 If a credit reporting agency violated the FCRA, you may be entitled to financial compensation.
 Many clients don’t realize how valuable their claims are.
 Berger Montague has settled numerous cases involving errors on people’s credit reports for more than $100,000.

 Should You Contact the Creditor?

 Many people assume that reaching out to the creditor or lender in question to discuss inaccurate information is the right way to fix the mistake.
 However, since the credit reporting agencies are responsible for maintaining your credit report, it is through these bureaus that you must address your concerns.

 The credit report lawyers at Berger Montague understand how credit bureaus work to fix inaccurate information and fight back against frivolous disputes.
-We will ensure your dispute is taken seriously so you can fix your credit report and begin to improve your credit rating.
+We will ensure your dispute is taken seriously so that you can fix your credit report and begin to improve your credit rating.

-Get Help from a Credit Report Lawyer Today
+Get Help From a Credit Report Lawyer Today

 Ensuring that your credit report and score accurately reflect your creditworthiness is essential if you hope to protect your financial future.
 If there are mistakes on your credit report and you do not know where to turn for help, reach out to an experienced credit report lawyer at Berger Montague.

 We work on a contingency fee basis where we only take a portion of your settlement or court award as payment.
 You pay us nothing up front to represent you, and you pay nothing at the end if we lose your case.
 Should your case go to trial and we win, you will not be responsible for attorney fees and litigation costs, as the other party will cover these per the FCRA statute.